catalyzeio/paas-cli-reference/source/paas/cli/sections/status.md

 Usage: `catalyze status [OPTIONS]`

-  Check the status of the environment and service.
+  Check the status of the environment and every service in it.

 Options: